qooxdoo/qooxdoo/README.md

 ##Minimum Requirements
-QxCompiler requires Node 4.x or 5.x - Node v0.12 and earlier will not work; you also need to have ImageMagick installed
+QxCompiler requires Node 8.x; support for LTS versions (currently node 6.x) will be included thanks to Babel.
+You also need to have ImageMagick installed

 ```
 sudo yum install ImageMagick